 “We knew these microbes were there, but technology has allowed us to understand what microbes are there.
 It is technology a soil scientist developed to look at bacteria in soil and some very intelligent individuals worked out that we could use that to look at gut microbiota.

 “Our gut microbiota are made up of microbes – there is approximately 100 trillion of them in an adult intestine.
 What they are goes right back to the start of the time.
 We now understand the impact they can have on a wide variety of physiological functions, not just in the gastrointestinal tract, and they are really important to health.

-Forbes-Blom and her team are investigating the link between gut health and our immune systems.
-Both the team in Wellington, as well as international researchers, have shown in mice that different gut bacteria have an impact on the immune system and how it reacts to a vaccine, in this particular case the flu vaccine.
+Forbes-Blom and her team, as well as international researchers, have shown in mice that different gut bacteria have an impact on the immune system and how it reacts to a vaccine, in this particular case the flu vaccine.

 “When you are vaccinated, the idea is that you will make protective antibodies to protect yourself against the flu.
 We have shown that if you alter the microbiota [gut bacteria], you can alter the ability to make those protective antibodies.”